Fiskell/BeBetterBooknotes/Books/TheObstacleIsTheWay/Notes.md

 Negative events occur when we view them as such, perceive what you want to and choose to believe.
 Seeing is important, but how you see is even more important.

+> Would you have a great empire?
+Rule over yourself. -- Publius Syrus

+This quote reminds me of another, "The greatest form of mastery is master over oneself".

+> **apatheia**: It's the kind of calm equanimity that comes with the absence of irrational or extreme emotions.
+Not the loss of feeling altogether, just the loss of the harmful, unhelpful kind.

+This quote hits on a common misconception that people have about stoicism.
+Often people will label someone as 'stoic' who looks hollow or silent with an angry look on their face.
+Being 'stoic' is not a lack of emotions, just not acknowledgement of negative ones.

+> "When you worry, ask yourself, 'What am I choosing to not see right now?'" -- Gavin de Becker

+This reminds me of another quote: "It's what you are not willing to see, that is what holds you back".
+It is easy to fall into a fixed mindset and choose not to look at our lives and actions objectively.
+Without doing so means that we are limiting ourselves to change and adapt to an ever changing environment.

+> Does getting upset provide you with more options?

+The answer is often, no, of course not.
+Yet it is so easy to get upset.
+Excercising the principles laid out in Stoicism means internalizing this and constantly taking action and re-adjusting to not get upset without just cause.

+> If you need to take a moment, by all means, go ahead.
+Real strength lies in the *control* or, as Nassim Taleb put it the *domestication* of one's emotions.

+It is a path of least resistance to allow emotions to flow freely without stopping to think about them.
+This is why calling control over emotions 'real strength' is so powerful.
+Strength to me is correlated with practice, and exercise of this emotional muscle.

+> Wouldn't you be better off applying some of that resourcefulness rather than anger?"

+This reminds me of the book *The slight edge* where in, it mentions the idea of always having a choice, no matter how small to either get better, or worse.
+When we choose anger, we choose to not take that step towards becoming better.

 Section 2
 ------